 Working with Community Partners

-In partnership with Mental Health America, the American Lung Association is working with community partners to better equip property managers with the tools to support residents as they go smokefree at home.
+In partnership with Mental Health America, the American Lung Association worked with community partners to better equip property managers with the tools to support residents as they go smokefree at home.
 Together, we have awarded eight mini-grants to Mental Health America affiliates to assist in their work with one or more public housing authorities in compliance with the rule focused on residents with behavioral health conditions.